-The water level monitoring data from the Scarborough and Whitby tide gauges managed by Fugro-Emu for Scarborough BC were also added into SANDS for analysis.
-The tide gauge deployed at Whitby under the programme originally had operational problems and this is now the fourth time it has been included in the annual report.
+The water level monitoring data from the Scarborough and Whitby tide gauges managed by Fugro-Emu for North Yorkshire Council were also added into SANDS for analysis.
+The tide gauge deployed at Whitby under the programme originally had operational problems, which now have been resolved because a new instrument has been installed.
 Data from the Class A national tide gauges maintained by NTSLF at Whitby and North Shields were also downloaded for inclusion in the analysis.